What does housing disrepair mean?

-You should report any type of repair issues in your home as soon as possible to your landlord.
-If you don’t report issues promptly, it can result in further damage to the property if problems are not fixed quickly.
+You should report any type of repair issues in your home to your landlord as soon as you spot the problem.
+If you don’t report issues straight away, it can result in the damage to the property getting worse if problems are not fixed quickly.

-If you don’t report the issue then your landlord does not have a duty to make the necessary repairs.
+If you don’t report the issue, then your landlord does not have a legal duty to make the necessary repairs.
 Put simply, if they don’t know about it, they can’t fix it.
 This can include situations where you have complained about an issue previously, the landlord has fixed the problem, but it has come back e.g. damp.
-You will need to report the disrepair again if your landlord has not adequately resolved the problem.
+You will need to report the damp again if the problem returns.

-It is helpful for tenants to keep evidence of what issues, and when, they have reported to their landlord, and any action that has been taken as a result.
-This could include the names of people you registered the complaint with, copies of all letters, email correspondence, social media complaints, texts or other messages between you and your landlord, images or video footage taken of the disrepair and any calling or appointment cards you have from the landlord or tradespeople they have asked to look into the problem.
+It is helpful for tenants to keep evidence of what repairs, and when, they have reported to their landlord, and what their landlord has done, if anything, in response.
+This could include the names of people you registered the complaint with, copies of all letters, email correspondence, social media complaints, texts or other messages between you and your landlord, images or video footage taken of the disrepair and any calling or appointment cards you have from the landlord, or tradespeople they have asked to look into the problem on their behalf.

-Tenants are sometimes hesitant when it comes to reporting repair issues to their landlord, but it is their responsibility to fix these problems, and the sooner they know about repairs that need to be made, the sooner they can do the work.
+Tenants are sometimes worried when it comes to reporting repair issues to their landlord, but it is their legal responsibility to fix these problems, and the sooner they know about repairs that need to be made, the sooner they can do the work.
 Your landlord is not legally allowed to evict you for requesting repairs to be done.

-If, after reporting problems to your landlord, they do not make the necessary repairs to your home within a reasonable timeframe, you may be eligible for housing disrepair compensation.
+If, after reporting problems to your landlord, they do not make the necessary repairs to your home within a reasonable timeframe, you may be able to make a housing disrepair claim.

 How long does a landlord have to fix something?

-Under current law, there is no set time frame in which a landlord must make repairs to your home; just that things should be fixed within a ‘reasonable’ period.
-If your landlord is your local authority or a housing association, they often have their own policies or Service Level Agreements (SLAs) in place which specify the timeframe for various different types of repairs e.g. boiler or heating repairs must be done within 48 hours during the winter.
+Under current law, there is no set timeframe in which a landlord must make the repairs to your home; just that things should be fixed within a ‘reasonable’ period of time.
+If your landlord is your local authority or a housing association, they often have their own policies or Service Level Agreements (SLAs) in place which tell you how quickly to expect various different types of repairs e.g. boiler or heating repairs should be done within 48 hours during the winter.

-Contact your landlord to see if they have repair SLAs in place to carry out the necessary works.
-If they do not seem to be taking steps to make repairs within a reasonable timeframe, and someone in your household has suffered as a result, you may be eligible for compensation.
+Contact your landlord or visit their website to see if they have repair SLAs in place to carry out work on your home.
+If they do not seem to be taking steps to make repairs within a reasonable amount of time, you might be able to make a claim.

 How long does my landlord have to fix my boiler?

-You landlord does not legally have to fix your boiler or heating system within a certain timeframe, as long as they do fix the problem within a period that is considered ‘reasonable’.
+You landlord does not legally have to fix your boiler or heating system within a certain time-frame, as long as they do fix the problem within a period that is considered ‘reasonable’.
 Some landlords have policies in place, in which they promise to fix boilers, heating or hot water systems within a certain number of days, especially during the colder months.
-When you report the problem to your landlord, you can ask if they have any such policy in place.
+When you report the problem to your landlord, you can ask if they a policy like this in place.

-If your boiler or heating has been broken for a while and your landlord is not taking the steps necessary to fix the problem, you may be eligible for compensation if you, or anyone in your family, has suffered as a result.
+If your boiler or heating has been broken for a while and your landlord is fixing the problem, you may be eligible for compensation if you, or anyone in your family, has suffered as a result.
 Find out more about your rights, and your landlord’s responsibilities when it comes to fixing your boiler, here.

 How to complain about housing disrepair

-It may be the case that you complained about a disrepair issue, your landlord sorted the problem but further down the line the issue has come back.
+It’s sometimes that case that you complained about a disrepair issue, your landlord sorted the problem but further down the line the issue has come back.
 You will need to make sure that you report the problem again.

 What are the responsibilities of a landlord?

-A landlord is responsible for making sure that the structure and exterior of their property is in good repair, when letting it out to a tenant.
-Their responsibilities for repair include the roof, chimney stack (if present), guttering and drainage, walls and essential sanitation, such as toilets and baths or showers.
+A landlord is responsible for making sure that their property is in a good state of repair, when letting it out to a tenant.
+Their responsibilities for repair include the roof, chimney stack (if there is one), guttering and drainage, walls and essential sanitation, such as toilets and baths or showers.
 Landlords are also responsible for ensuring a safe supply of water, electricity and gas to the property.

-There may also be some internal repairs that are the landlord’s responsibility, such as fixing unsafe flooring, unsafe staircases or rectifying penetrative or rising damp issues.
+There may also be some internal repairs that are the landlord’s responsibility, such as fixing unsafe flooring, unsafe staircases or some damp issues.

 What are landlords responsible for fixing?

-Landlords are responsible for keeping the exterior and structure of their property in a good state of repair.
-They are also responsible for some of the interior fixtures and fittings too.
+Landlords are responsible for keeping the structure of their property in a good state of repair.
+They are also responsible for some of the permanent fixtures and fittings inside the property too.
 The areas of the property that landlords are responsible for fixing include: